KasRoid/Dev-Log/README.md

 ## 3. Side Projects ##

-> Here I'm going to talk about my super tiny projects
+> Here I'm going to talk about my own app and some side projects.

 Comming Soon